whohensee/SeeChange/docs/setup.md

 - Installing Docker Engine : https://docs.docker.com/engine/install/

 - Setting up rootless mode (so you don't have to sudo everything) : https://docs.docker.com/engine/security/rootless/ (There is some indication that this is difficult to get working; you may be happier just installing docker engine and adding yourself to the `docker` group in `/etc/group`.)

+In order to actually _use_ the installation, you need to have a configuration file that points to the database, file store, and webap server relevant for what you're doing.
+(TODO: document for LS4.)

 .. _dev_shell_local_database:
 #### Development shell — local transient database